📚 This plugin is $4.95 off for owners of Dynamic Characters, as they have some parts in common. Use Dynamic Actors (free) to control both at once.

 parameters

-PictureRule, BattlerCondition, ActorCondition and EnemyCondition
+PictureRule, BattlerCondition, ActorCondition, EnemyCondition, ModifierDefinition and ColorTone

 These properties are frozen, but the classes are mutable.

 Plugin command handler functions, called with a Game_Interpreter instance as this-argument and arguments in their parameters.
+Please see the source code for specifics on their signatures.

 changePictureTags(pictureId, addTags, removeTags)